mezzolite/react-crud-frontend/README.md

 <details>
 <summary>SHOW ANSWER</summary>
 <p>

 componentDidMount is called once the component has been rendered in the browser.
-Fetching data within this lifecycle method ensure that data will not be loaded until after the initial render.
+Fetching data within this lifecycle method ensure that data will not be put into state until after the component has mounted.

-NEEDS EDITING!!!!!
 </p>
 </details>